日本語

 Between two foreign entities, this is no problem.

 It is also possible to submit a deed of assignment in English when transferring trademark rights between a Japanese entity and a foreign entity.
-However, the JPO will also require documents proving (1) the identity of the Japanese entity (since the Japanese and English titles will necessarily be different) and (2) the effectiveness of the signature (i.e. whether the person signing has the authority to sign).
+However, the JPO will also require documents proving (1) the identity of the Japanese entity (since the Japanese language and English language titles will generally be different) and (2) the effectiveness of the signature (i.e. whether the person signing has the authority to sign).

-Since a deed of assignment can also be executed with just the assignor's seal and signature, it may be quicker and simpler to have the assignor execute the deed of assignment, if the assignor is Japanese.
+Since a deed of assignment can also be executed with just the assignor's seal and signature, it may be quicker and simpler to have the assignor execute the deed of assignment if the assignor is Japanese.
 If agreeable, we can coordinate with them on our foreign client's (assignee) behalf.

 Merger document